arifulAJ/doctor-portal-clinte-site/README.md

-# This is the Automobile car company.
+# This is the doctor portal app.
 ## techonology are uses
 <li> JavaScript</li>
 <li> React.js</li>